-Texan by Nature (TxN) is working with San Antonio Zoo’s Center for Conservation and Research (SAZCCR) to connect individual partners and conservation organizations that are working towards the conservation of Texas horned lizards across the state.
-Texan by Nature aims to help SAZCCR replicate the Texas Horned Lizard Reintroduction project model through sharing best practices, case studies, and habitat management guides to encourage statewide science-based horned lizard conservation efforts among landowners, businesses, and environmental groups.
+Texan by Nature is working with Center for Conservation and Research (CCR) at San Antonio Zoo to connect individual partners and conservation organizations that are working towards the conservation of Texas horned lizards across the state.
+Texan by Nature aims to help CCR replicate the Texas Horned Lizard Reintroduction project model through sharing best practices, case studies, and habitat management guides to encourage statewide science-based horned lizard conservation efforts among landowners, businesses, and environmental groups.

 Contact Texan by Nature at firstname.lastname@example.org & (512) 284-7482 if you can provide resources, connections, are interested in partnering, or would like to learn more.

 Figure 1.
 Ed-ZOO-cation in the park at Crescent Bend Nature Park in Schertz.
 Children collecting ants that will be fed to horned lizards.